potepa606/BikeMarket/README.md

 # Access Process

 To gain fully application access You have to regist yourself to database by regist button and following next steps.
-Then You are albe to log in and have fully permision.
+Then You are able to log in and have fully permision.

 ![alt text1](https://raw.githubusercontent.com/potepa606/BikeMarket/master/src/main/resources/static/images/Readme_Login.PNG)